chingc/dockerfiles/haveged/README.md

 ### Description

 Running out of entropy appears to be a common problem when it comes to docker containers.
-This `Dockerfile` will build an image with `haveged` to provide the necessary entropy.
+This `Dockerfile` will build an image containing `haveged` to provide the necessary entropy.
 It supplies entropy to the entire docker host, not just its own container.

 ### Build